ifactory-solutions/awesome-react-app/ISSUE_TEMPLATE.md

 ## Prerequisites

-* [ ] Did you check if your issue has already being reported?
+* [ ] Did you check if your issue has already been reported?
 * [ ] Are you running the latest version?
 * [ ] Did you check the [Official Create React App User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md)?